Why stay so down-to-earth? Nothing keeps you from looking up and reaching for the sky! What if you let yourself be seduced by hanging indoor plants?

 This gem hails from the entire Americas… it is found from Canada down to North Argentina.
 With its foliage that is sometimes tinted with a dab of pink or red, even silver and gold, Tradescantia immediately gilds the inside of any house.
 But this treasure also has more hidden gems, too, like its striking blue, white or pink flowers.

-Tradescantia requires little water and doesn’t tolerate stagnating water.
+Tradescantia, or spiderwort, requires little water and doesn’t tolerate stagnating water.
 This plants appreciates it when the soil mix dries off before being watered anew.
 Mottled varieties must be placed in a luminous spot if you want to preserve the panache leaves, otherwise they’ll turn a monotonous green.

 If the tip of the leaves turns brown, it means the soil isn’t moist enough.